Vim-Columbus/vim-columbus.github.com/index.md

 ## Schedule

-Vim Columbus meets the second Thursday of every month.
-The next meeting is 2012-01-12 at 6:30pm.
+Vim Columbus meets the second Thursday of every month. <strike>The next meeting is 2012-01-12 at 6:30pm.</strike> *January's meeting has been canceled due to interference with CodeMash.
+See you all in February.*

 There is a [vim-columbus group on Google Groups](http://groups.google.com/group/vim-columbus) you can subscribe to for